Blog Posts on Tall And True

 A Good Story - Sand Island

-12+ My first "published" writing was an Enid Blyton, Famous Five-style adventure story, Sand Island, in 1972.
-I wrote the story and illustrated it with textas.
-My aunt, the only one in our family who owned a typewriter, typed up the manuscript.
+12+ My first "published" writing was an Enid Blyton-Famous Five-style adventure story, Sand Island, in 1972.
+I wrote the story and illustrated it with coloured Texta markers.
+My aunt, the only one in our family with a typewriter, typed up the manuscript.
 And my father helped bind and cover the book.
 I was ten.

 My treasured first (and only) edition still exists.
-When I re-read the book recently, it reminded me of the five elements of a good story: characters, plot, setting, tension and resolution.
+I recently re-read the book, and it reminded me of the five elements of a good story: characters, plot, setting, tension and resolution.

-I read a lot of Enid Blyton's Secret Seven and Famous Five stories when I was young.
+I loved Enid Blyton's Secret Seven and Famous Five stories when I was young.
 And the opening lines to Sand Island are Blytonesque:

 "Mm," said Jack, "that tasted good."